bbenchoff/bbenchoff.github.io/pages/BusTideDisplay.md

 # Multi-Stop Bus Tracker

 I live in a city with some of the best public transit in the country.
 I would like to know when the next bus will be arriving at a stop near my house.
 Not just one stop, either: there are several bus lines near my house that will all take me downtown, but they're all served by different stops.
 I need a device that will ping the city's API for _all_ the bus stops near my house, and condense that into a list I can put on a small display somewhere.
-Ideally, this is an embedded solution.
+This should be an embedded solution.
 I shouldn't need to boot an operating system to do this.

 The ideal solution would be a small, low-power display mounted to a wall somewhere, telling me when the next bus will be showing up _somewhere_ around my house.